Anukalp-Goel/Sentiment-Analysis-on-US-political-landscape-in-2020/README.md

 ## Instructions to Run the Project
 1. Install the necessary Python libraries (e.g., `Numpy`, `Pandas`, `NLTK`, `Scikit-learn`).
-2. Open `goel_1006462971_assignment3.ipynb` in Jupyter Notebook or Google Colab.
+2. Open `code.ipynb` in Jupyter Notebook or Google Colab.
 3. Run the cells sequentially to execute the analysis.

 ## License